yuanjielu-64/yuanjielu-64.github.io/_pages/about.md

   - /about.html
 ---

 Yuanjie Lu is a PhD student in Computer Science at George Mason University, working in the [**Robotixx Lab**](https://robotixx.cs.gmu.edu/) under the supervision of [**Prof. Xuesu Xiao**](https://cs.gmu.edu/~xiao/).
-I am also affiliated with [**The Center for Human-AI Innovation in Society**](https://chais.gmu.edu/).
-His research focuses on enabling autonomous robots to navigate reliably in complex, unstructured environments through novel motion planning algorithms and learning-based approaches.
+He is also affiliated with [**The Center for Human-AI Innovation in Society**](https://chais.gmu.edu/).
+His research centers on autonomous navigation and decision-making for robots, emphasizing motion planning, learning-based control, and the integration of foundation models.
+By unifying perception, planning, and control under adaptive frameworks, his work advances reliable autonomy in unstructured real-world environments.

 ## 🤝 Collaborations